 Taschen, 2015.
 ISBN 978-3-8365-5007-9

-NKGuy, writer and photographer, presents 16 years of art on the playa, from 1998 through 2014, in this oversize book; his breadth of on-site experience lends much depth to this book.
-Introduction by David Best.
+NKGuy, writer and photographer, presents 16 years of art on the playa, from 1998 through 2014, in this oversize book.
+In addition to his beautiful photographs, his breadth of on-site experience, and his skill as a writer lends much depth to this book.
+Introduction by David Best; futureword by Marian Goodell.

 Playa Dust – Collected Stories from Burning Man, edited by Samantha Krukowski